 Velte made sure that he knew where he stood compared to his competitors as well as what his employees expected in the workplace.
 Competition is fierce in today’s market, and companies who pay attention have an edge over those working in a void.
 With headhunters cold calling lists of employees in every industry these days, knowing what’s offered by the competition can go a long way toward heading off expensive employee turnover.

-The cost of employee dissatisfaction can be remarkable, and many companies try to prevent the loss of employees by throwing money at them.
+The cost of employee dissatisfaction can be huge, and many companies try to prevent the loss of employees by throwing money at them.
 While it may work for a little while, the undermining factors will go unnoticed, resulting in throwing more money at the problem.
 With employee surveys, however, it can be easier to see where the money should be going, and often companies find that their costs go down significantly.

 Employee surveys are one of the necessary steps in identifying problems and opportunities for improvement.
 Then, using the survey results and a reliable benchmarking database, a company can determine what the trends are for their industry, and where they stand compared to their competitors.